swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     cat ex_data.txt

-This prints out the contents of the `ex_data.txt` file.
+This prints out the contents of the `ex_data.txt` file to the terminal as standard output.
 If you enter:

     cat ex_data.txt ex_data.txt

-It will print out the contents of `ex_data.txt` twice. `cat` just takes a list of file names and writes them out one after another (this is where the name comes from, `cat` is short for concatenate).
+It will print out the contents of `ex_data.txt` twice. `cat` just takes a list of file names and writes out their contents one after another (this is where the name comes from, `cat` is short for concatenate).

 * * * *